nicholasamigo/BeHere/sprints/Sprint3.md

 - Added further design to the presentation of event variables, such as bold and italics to make information more organized.
 - Implemented a rest-function to create an event in the database.
 - Created a front-end form to call the respective rest-function.
-- Added a user-login system with the use of Firebase.
+- Added a OAuth user-login system with Google Authprovider and Firebase API.
+Required external configuration of Firebase and Google Console
 - Implemented further end-to-end testing with Cypress.

 # Sprint Notes
 For this sprint, we were successful in closing multiple issues.
-AJ worked on the creation of new events from the front-end, Nick worked on finalizing the content of the Event class and displaying proper information on the front-end, and John worked on the back-end functionality of the new event system.
+AJ implemented a Google login service using OAuth 2.
+After login, the front end is able to get data about the current user, like display name and and profile pciture.
+Nick worked on finalizing the content of the Event class, displaying proper information on the front-end, unit tests.
+John implemented a POST REST-API call in the back-end and integrated it with user input so users can create events in the backend.

 # Closed Issues
 - Account login/creation